vegaprotocol/specs/user-interface/9001-DATA-data_display.md

 - Locked for withdraw - one for each withdraw that is waiting to be finalised (e.g. where withdrawal limits/time locks are in place)

 In the case of the Governance token the party may also have staked balances

+All part accounts should be displayed as an [asset balance](#asset-balances) with the appropriate number of decimal places.

 ## Transaction hash

 > aka Transaction ID, txn, tx